StefanDeWolfe/Cypress.ioExample/README.md

 - abstracted the url to cypress.json as baseUrl
 - verified all tests run

+# Video 3: Form submission and XHRs.
+- Created a new context and test for form submit of todo item.
+- Created a XHR Stub API services for submitting a todo item.
+- Created another test that stubs an error with XHR
+- Added error handling to the TodoApp

 # Build and test an application using Cypress

 This repository is the starting point for an official Cypress tutorial.